GreyCorbel/admpwd-e-docs/AdmPwd.PS/Add-AdmPwdPdsSupportedForest.md

 ## DESCRIPTION
 PDS supports management of untrusted forests.
 However, for management of untrusted forests, the following prerequisites must be configured:

-- Explicit credentials for PDS to use when accessing intrusted forest
+- Explicit credentials for PDS to use when accessing untrusted forest
 - Mapping of SID from untrusted forest to SIDs from PDS forests.

 For management of untrusted AD forest, connection credentials are required.
 For management of trusted AD forest, connection credentials are optional.
+For management of SID mappings for management of untrusted forest, see command [Add-AdmPwdSidMapping](./Add-AdmPwdSidMapping.md)

 ## EXAMPLES